top of page

 You might favor an illusion gown if you:

-• Like the idea of a plunging neckline, sheer sleeves, or open back but still prefer some coverage.
+• Like the idea of a plunging neckline, sheer sleeves, or an open back but still prefer some coverage.

 You might lean toward an unlined gown if you: